 And now, we’re investing in the technological infrastructure needed to help Democrats better reach voters, build lasting connections and win elections.

-ACRONYM is thrilled to announce the launch of Shadow, a new technology company that will exist under the ACRONYM umbrella and build accessible technological infrastructure and tools to enable campaigns to better harness, integrate and manage data across the platforms and technologies they all use.
-As part of the launch of Shadow, ACRONYM has acquired Groundbase, a peer-to-peer SMS and CRM tool that helped 75 progressive organizations and campaigns win elections during the 2018 cycle.
+ACRONYM is thrilled to announce Shadow Inc, a new technology company that will exist under the ACRONYM umbrella and build accessible technological infrastructure and tools to enable campaigns to better harness, integrate and manage data across the platforms and technologies they all use.
+As part of the Shadow announcement, ACRONYM has acquired Groundbase, a peer-to-peer SMS and CRM tool that helped 75 progressive organizations and campaigns win elections during the 2018 cycle.

 I co-founded Groundbase (formerly called GroundGame) in 2017 with a few of my colleagues from the Hillary for America campaign where we built tools for HFA’s field team.
 My Groundbase co-founders and I, hailing from companies like Kiva, Google and Apple, recognized the exorbitant cost of prescriptive technologies developed for campaigns by people who had never actually worked within a campaign.
 We developed Groundbase, which last cycle was used by dozens of organizations and campaigns in the 2018 cycle because it was not only accessible and user-friendly, but more affordable for campaigns up and down the ballot.